bondarukoleh/java_playground/info/basics.md

 Primitives hold - fundamental values including integers, booleans, and floating point numbers.
 References - references to objects.

+Remember primitives passed by value, mean they passed by a copy, don't forget that object reference - also a primitive.

 #####Primitive Types:
 #####boolean char byte short int long float double